MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-genericcsv.md

 ### Example: Text Qualification

-If a string value contains characters that would otherwise be interpreted as delimiters (i.e., such as commas), it requires that the value be qualified so that the CSV parser can correctly interpret the string as a single field.
+If a string value contains characters that would otherwise be interpreted as delimiters (for example, commas), it requires that the value be qualified so that the CSV parser can correctly interpret the string as a single field.

-The following section CSV example show how the DisplayName field has values that are formatted as qualified text:
+The following section CSV example show how the *DisplayName* field has values that are formatted as qualified text:

 ```CSV
 EmployeeID,DisplayName